 Leptin and Ghrelin are the two hormones that regulate your digestive system, by telling you when you’re hungry and when you’re not, so that’s what we’re going to look at in this post.

-It’s this Leptin resistance that gives control of your hormones over to the foods your eat most, high carbohydrate wheat and grains.
+It’s this Leptin resistance that gives control of your hormones over to the foods you eat most, high carbohydrate wheat and grains.

-It’s this cycle of carb-fat-hormone control that causes obesity, diabetes and the myriad of other illnesses and diseases that come this high carb diet.
-It starts with the plaque that the combination of excess sugars and fat , cholesterol and protein have when they combine with in your blood stream, cause.
+It’s this cycle of carb-fat-hormone control that causes obesity, diabetes and the myriad of other illnesses and diseases that come to this high carb diet.
+It starts with the plaque that the combination of excess sugars and fat, cholesterol and protein have when they combine within your bloodstream, cause.
 There are several kinds of plaque that all have damaging effects on the body and it starts with excess glucose in your blood.

 It’s this cycle also that contributes, more than anything else, to a smaller brain, Studies have shown that obese people have smaller brains than normal weight people.
 These studies have also shown that the fatter you are, the smaller your brain is likelier to be.

 Although that doesn’t, in itself, explain why your brain shrinks when you’re fat.
-How you metabolize carbs explains how that happens along with the effect of the excess sugar in your blood stream.
-When sugar meets fat, cholesterol and protein in the blood stream, the sugar glycates the fat, cholesterol and proteins in your blood, turning them into plaques.
-It’s these plaques that gums up your arteries as well as your brain, therein shrinking its capabilities.
-On top of that, the gliadin that’s in the gluten, that’s in many grains, has the capability of causing brain damage itself, by forcing your body to create anti-gliadin antibodies, which in turn can attach themselves to purkinje cells in your cerebellum enabling that cell useless, which is then discarded by the brain.
-Hence, brain damage and smaller brain from eating wheat and grain based products.
+How you metabolize carbs explains how that happens along with the effect of the excess sugar in your bloodstream.
+When sugar meets fat, cholesterol, and protein in the bloodstream, the sugar glycates the fat, cholesterol and proteins in your blood, turning them into plaques.
+It’s these plaques that gum up your arteries as well as your brain, therein shrinking its capabilities.
+On top of that, the gliadin that’s in the gluten, that’s in many grains, has the capability of causing brain damage itself, by forcing your body to create anti-gliadin antibodies, which in turn can attach themselves to Purkinje cells in your cerebellum enabling that cell useless, which is then discarded by the brain.
+Hence, brain damage and smaller brain from eating wheat and grain-based products.